Save the date for Macathon 2022 on November 4 & 5!

-At the beginning of the competition, each team is paired with a group of 4-6 virtual alumni judges.
-Judges sign up from around the world specifically to virtually mentor and evaluate Macathon teams.
-Each team will prepare and deliver a 7 minute verbal/visual video presentation of their product or service.
+At the beginning of the competition, each team is paired with a group of 4-6 alumni judges.
+Judges sign up from around the world specifically to mentor and evaluate Macathon teams.
+Each team will prepare and deliver a 7-minute verbal/visual video presentation of their product or service.
 Students will be judged on their identification and understanding of a real-world problem, their solution, and their presentation.
-The three highest-scoring teams in the final will be awarded with cash prizes!
-More information for students
+The three highest-scoring teams in the final will be awarded cash prizes!

 Please join us for Macathon final presentations in John B. Davis Lecture Hall, Ruth Stricker Dayton Campus Center.